 Use Search Engines like Skyscanner, Google Flights, and Kayak

 Hopefully, you are used to using a flight search engine like Skyscanner, Google Flights, or Kayak.
-Rather than searching airline website by airline website, a search on one of these will show you all airlines operating to a given destination at once, saving loads of time.
+Rather than searching airline website by airline website, a search on one of these will show you all airlines operating to a given destination simultaneously, saving time.

 Another great advantage of using these sites is that they have tools like price drop alerts, suggestions for cheap destinations from your airport, and visualizations of flight deals based on flexible dates.